jamesadevine/pldi-artifact-evaluation/README.md

        - navigate to http://localhost:8000/
        - see the same as before in (3)

-## 3. Deploy and work with the "nite lite" example
+## 3. Deploy and work with the "night light" example
    - Configure the hardware as shown in Figure 1(b); note that the order of the four modules is not important:
      - accelerometer module
      - light level module